ivyfong/Belly-Button-Biodiversity/README.md

 # Belly Button Biodiversity

 ## **Objective:**
-The objective of this project is to use Plotly and JavaScript to build an interactive dashboard to present data stored in a JSON file.
+The objective of this project is to use Plotly to build an interactive dashboard to present data stored in a JSON file.
 The dataset contains information on microbes, also called operational taxonomic units or OTUs, found inside individuals' belly buttons.

 The information for one individual is displayed in the dashboard and is updated each time a new test subject ID number is selected in the dropdown menu.
 The following information is presented in the dashboard:
 * Text box: Demographic information.